BocilMulti/GeefyNebula/README.md

-this is a modified camphish and jarvis ai
+this is a modified camphish, saycheese and jarvis ai

 features